polterguy/phosphorusfive/plugins/p5.strings/README.md

   src:Hansen
 ```

-If you evaluate the above p5.lambda, it will result in the following.
+If you evaluate the above Hyperlambda, it will result in the following.

 ```
 _data:Thomas Hansen is the creator of Phosphorus Five